Live Preview

 Is my data stored?

-No. All processing happens locally; nothing leaves your browser.
+No. All generation happens locally; nothing is transmitted or written beyond your own clipboard.

 Glossary: